boray-tw/gt-course/README.md

     <!--
     When building a Docker image as the environment, the script accesses this package list, so make sure this list covers all required packages to build handouts in a Docker container.

-    Also, make sure the div tag is at two lines before the single-line package list.
+    Also, make sure the div tag is at three lines before the single-line package list.
     -->

     <div id="package-list"></div>